gailzmicrosoft/AVM-BICEP/docs/BeginnerGuide/avm_guide.md

 ## Getting Started with AVM Bicep Implementation

+Please refer to official guide on [Bicep Quickstart Guide | AVM](https://azure.github.io/Azure-Verified-Modules/usage/quickstart/bicep/) on how to get started.

 ### 1. Understand the AVM Structure

 AVM modules are designed to be modular and reusable.
 Each module typically includes: